 Isn’t autumn just wonderful for crafting inspiration?
-We’ve done so many lovely craft activities already this season, and these simple leaf prints are our latest masterpiece.
+We’ve done so many lovely craft activities already this season, and these simple leaf prints are perfect for combining nature play with an art activity to create a homemade masterpiece.

 After a good debate about which leaves were our favourites, and which ones might make good prints, the kids chose this selection.

 We used white A3 paper to make our leaf prints, simply because that’s what we had in the craft box.
 It worked well with strongly coloured paints, although I do love the idea of using black paper with some super-bright neon paints too.

 We painted one side of each leaf, then pressed it carefully onto the paper.